Geocodio/docs/source/hipaa/index.html.md

   * Results broken out by all genders, female, and male
 * Veteran status (Table #B21001)
   * Veteran, non-Veteran
-  * Results broken out by all genders, female, and male
+  * Results broken out by all genders, female, and male as well as age groups
 * Period of military service for veterans (Table #B21002)
   * Wars
     * Gulf War (9/2001 or later), no Gulf War (8/1990 to 8/2001), no Vietnam Era